 Note, wood products may have varying amounts of staves due to the varying thicknesses of lumber that comes in each bunk and the width of the product.

 If you find that this tool does not offer the options you are looking for, please contact us directly.
 We would be happy to answer your questions and complete your custom order over the phone.

-- Total Depth refers to the distance from the front of the tread to the back of the tread (the body of the tread), but does NOT include the return material (available in 1″, 1 ¼”, and 1 ½”).
+- Total Depth refers to the overall distance from the front of the tread to the back of the tread.

 - Nosing Depth refers to the size of the wooden trim added to the front of the tread.
 This distance determines the overhang of your tread.
 Typically, treads have a 1 ¼” overhang, which is the nosing depth we recommend.
 Larger depths, especially, can become a tripping hazard.